feerny/feerny/README.md

 <div>
   	<h1 align="center">:bust_in_silhouette:feerny</h1>
-  <p>Hi my name is felipe, i am a junior programmer from colombia with knowledge in back-end using python, Django,java,node js, express and php; in databases using mysql and mongoDb; in front-end using html, css, javascript, React,angular and Boostrap.</p>
+  <p>Hi my name is felipe, i am a junior programmer from colombia with knowledge in back-end using python, Django,java,node js,Typescript express and php; in databases using mysql and mongoDb; in front-end using html, css, javascript, React,angular and Boostrap.</p>
   <p>I am an autonomous person because I like to study and learn more about the world of programming and I am looking forward to get more experience together.</p>
 </div>